 So, did I enjoy Isekai wa Smartphone to Tomo ni?
 NO. I think I have never been in a situation where an anime has given me an emotional instability.
 From laughing my ass out at horrendous and cheesy episodes to a moment when I nearly destroyed a glass of juice which was standing right next to me, with my bare hand.
 The only word that would correctly describe what was happening to me would be, dying.
 Every single episode, every single minute and second of this 12 episodes series was painful to the fullest meaning of this word, causing me to suffer a massive mental and physical damage, from nearly everything in this show.

 In conclusion, Isekai wa Smartphone to Tomo ni is by far the laziest, awful, insulting, and the borderline idiotic anime brought to our screens.
 A light novel made by an amateur and produced by a little-known studio, while at first glance looks like an entirely terrible show, let me ensure you that is even lower than you would have thought.
 One-dimensional cardboard cutouts with the same amount of personality as a pair of wellies, weak production value and terrible idea, executed horribly.
-This show is nothing more than a stinky pile of cliches and retardation lying so lowly that it has reached the core of our planet, reducing my mental stability by a huge chunk.
+This show is nothing more than a stinky pile of cliches and retardation lying so lowly that it has reached the core of our planet, reducing my mental stability by a huge chunk. and nearly forcing me to injure myself.
 I wouldn't recommend this show to anyone unless you're a masochist.

 Throughout the generations of anime, we have been given the genre called ''Isekai'' or ''In Another World''.
 From the video game genre of Isekai like Log Horizon and SAO, to the parallel world Isekai like Konosuba and then this anime, we all loved and hate the genre as well..
 Summer 2017 season will end soon and for the past few months, it brought us a few Isekai animes.
 One of them is ''Isekai Wa Smartphone To Tomo Ni'' or ''In Another World With My Smartphone''.
 Now, when I first look at it from it's poster, I thought the anime will be good and comedic like